prestevez/prestevez.github.io/content/en/post/r-package-tutorial/index.md

 This is a bare bones example of how to create an R package.

-The tutorial draws heavily from the [R Packages](https://r-pkgs.org/index.html) book by (Hadley Wickham)[https://twitter.com/hadleywickham].
+The tutorial draws heavily from the [R Packages](https://r-pkgs.org/index.html) book by [Hadley Wickham](https://twitter.com/hadleywickham).

 # Pre-requisites